jonlinnell/jonlinnell.co.uk/content/blog/2022-08-17-spread-operator-performance.md

 ## Hang on a second...

 This is nowhere near dramatic enough.
-If performance issues begin to reveal themselves at scale, then we need to crank up those numbers to get some actual results.
+If performance issues begin to reveal themselves at scale, then we need to adjust our methodology and crank up those numbers to get some actual results.

 ```js
 const arraySize = 1e6; // 1,000,000.